 A century on, the Covid 19 global epidemic has forced a lockdown in many countries and stopped all hands-on therapists from practising.
-Suddenly, hands-off teaching is all that is available, and many teachers have taken the challenge to learn this new way of working.
+Suddenly, hands-off teaching is all that is available, and many teachers have taken the challenge to learn this new way of working, which requires them to find their own path to the target audience.
+Some do it by gaining subscribers with the help of companies like The Marketing Heaven, in order to become visible to all interested parties as soon as possible.
 Although some countries are now opening up, others are not, and many pupils and teachers are sensibly unwilling to return to ‘in person’ work too soon.
 The need for online work remains, and is unlikely to go away again.

 So how does it work?
 The starting point always has to be self-awareness.
 One cannot make a change unless you are aware you are doing something.
 To take a simple example of someone attempting to bring about a change of habit: think of the person trying to stop smoking.
 If she unconsciously removes a cigarette from her pocket, lights it and begins smoking, she could be halfway through it before she notices her actions!
 To stop smoking, she needs to notice not only that original movement of the hand towards the pocket, but perhaps even the thought to do so.
 The more conscious we are of what we are doing, the more choices we can make about it.